ThatBallinGuy/Social-Network-API/README.md

 # Social Network API

 ## Description
-This project uses inquirer and mysql2 to save to a databse of employees.
-The app uses inquirer to promp the user with questions about employees and uses mysql2 to populate a dbeaver database with the employees, roles, and departments.
+This project uses MongoDB to create a backend for a social network where users can make friends, post, and react with each other.
+We use a MVC in order to create the database, and routes to access it.

 ## Table of Contents
 1. [Installation](#installation)